 Question: "What does it mean that Jesus is King of kings and Lord of lords?"

-Answer: The phrase “king of kings” is used in Scripture six times, three of which refer to the Lord Jesus (1 Timothy 6:15; Revelation 17:14, 19:16).
+Answer: The phrase “king of kings” is used in Scripture six times.
+Once, the title is applied to God the Father (1 Timothy 6:11), and twice to the Lord Jesus (Revelation 17:14; 19:16).
 The other three (Ezra 7:12; Ezekiel 26:7; Daniel 2:37) refer to either Artaxerxes or Nebuchadnezzar, kings who used the phrase to express their absolute sovereignty over their respective realms (Persia and Babylon).
-The phrase “lord of lords” is used in Scripture five times, and only referring to God (Deuteronomy 10:17; Psalm 136:3; 1 Timothy 6:15; Revelation 17:14, 19:16).
+The phrase “lord of lords” is used in Scripture five times, and only referring to God (Deuteronomy 10:17; Psalm 136:3; 1 Timothy 6:15; Revelation 17:14; 19:16).
 Used together, the two phrases refer only to the Lord Jesus Christ.

 In 1 Timothy 6, Paul is wrapping up his letter to Timothy, telling him to fight the good fight and keep his profession of faith.
 He tells Timothy that he’s to do this “until the appearing of our Lord Jesus Christ,” whom he subsequently refers to as “the blessed and only Sovereign, the King of kings and Lord of lords, who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
 To Him be honor and eternal dominion.”
 The title is used to indicate someone who has the power to exercise absolute dominion over all His realm.
 In the case of the Lord Jesus, the realm is all of creation.
 Paul labors to emphasize the solitary nature of Christ’s rule, calling Him the “only” Sovereign, who is “alone” and “unapproachable.”
 The rule of Jesus is unique and above that of all other rulers.